Kyunki Saas Bhi Kabhi Bahu Thi

+The show revolves around an ideal daughter-in-law, the daughter of a pandit married to Mihir, grandson of business tycoon Govardhan Virani.
+The role of Tulsi Virani was played by Smriti Irani, who holds the record for winning 5 consecutive Best Actress-Popular awards from Indian Television Academy Awards and 2 Indian Telly Awards.
+Debuting alongside Kaun Banega Crorepati on July 3, 2000, on Star Plus, Kyunki... was the most successful serial at its time, ranked number 1 with double digit TRPs for seven continuous years, peaking at 22.4 in May 2001.
+Kyunki... marked a turning point for producer Ekta Kapoor and Star Plus and resulted in iconic serials Kahaani Ghar Ghar Kii and Kasautii Zindagii Kay (2001 TV series), forming the big 3 for the channel through the 2000s.
+The show won 5 consecutive Best Serial-Popular awards from ITA and 6 consecutive Best Continuing Serials from Indian Telly Awards.

 Plot

-Set in Mumbai, the series focuses on the wealthy Gujarati Virani family where the three daughters-in-law, Savita, Daksha and Gayatri, control the whole family and create trouble for their wise and kind-hearted mother-in-law Amba.
-Savita fixes her son, Mihir's, marriage to the arrogant Payal, but he falls in love with and marries the family priest's daughter Tulsi.
-The Viranis accept Tulsi, who eventually also wins over Savita and has a son, Gautam.
-Mihir meets with an accident and is presumed dead.
+Set in Mumbai, the series focuses on the wealthy Gujarati Virani family who live in their lavish house, Shantiniketan, where the three daughter-in-laws, Savita, Daksha and Gayatri, control the whole family and create trouble for their wise and kind-hearted mother-in-law Amba called Baa by everyone.
+Savita fixes her son Mihir's marriage to the arrogant Payal, but he falls in love with and marries the family priest's kind hearted and caring daughter, Tulsi.
+Savita despises Tulsi and wants to make her life a living hell.
+The Viranis, at last, accept Tulsi as their daughter-in-law, who eventually wins over Savita, solves various issues within the family and has a son, Gautam.
+Mihir gets into an accident and is presumed dead.

-Mihir survives but loses his memory.
-His caretaker, Dr. Mandira falls in love with him.
-Her brother Anupam proposes to Tulsi, who agrees but cancels their marriage when Mihir turns out to be alive.
+Mihir survives the accident, but he has memory loss.
+His caretaker, Dr Mandira, falls in love with him.
+Her brother Anupam proposes to marry Tulsi, who agrees as Gautam needs a father but cancels their marriage when Mihir turns out to be alive.
 He regains his memory.
-Mandira fakes being pregnant with his child.
-Tulsi becomes pregnant again.
-Payal conspires against the Viranis, but is exposed.
+Mandira who is obsessed with Mihir, decides to separate Mihir and Tulsi and plots against Tulsi, and also fakes being pregnant with his child but she is unsuccessful, and Tulsi becomes pregnant again.
+Payal plots against the Viranis too, in order to avenge Mihir's rejection, but is exposed.
 Tulsi gives Gautam to Mihir's brother, Kiran, and his wife, Aarti, who are childless.
 Tulsi delivers a daughter, Shobha.
-Aarti and Kiran leave India with Gautam.
+Aarti and Kiran leave India with Gautam as they are insecure that Tulsi might claim him.